tocttou/HNDN/README.md

 ##License

 HNDN is MIT © [Ashish Chaudhary](https://github.com/yankee101) licensed.
-If you plan to publish it on the chrome store, please making it free.
-I can't publish it on my own as of now because mainstream Indian banks do not support Google Wallet.

 ##Credits

+[captn3mo](https://github.com/captn3m0), [SDSLabs](https://github.com/sdslabs) for publishing the extension.

 Credits for the notifications sounds used can be found in the '/assets/sounds' directory of the repo.